-Tien is the Office Manager in Kotter’s Seattle office where she is responsible for day-to-day operations, supporting the finance team and event planning.
+Tiên is the Manager Operations in Kotter’s Seattle office where she is responsible for day-to-day operations, supporting the finance team and event planning.
 She is currently a member of Kotter’s own Guiding Coalition, a diverse team working directly with senior leadership to drive change within the firm.
-Tien has over a decade of experience in office administration, management and operations, graduating from the University of Washington with a Bachelor of Arts in Economics and a minor in International Studies.
+Tiên has over a decade of experience in office administration, management and operations, graduating from the University of Washington with a Bachelor of Arts in Economics and a minor in International Studies.

 Why did you decide to work at Kotter?

 There are so many reasons why I decided to work at Kotter, but the main reasons were the passionate people, the culture that supports learning and development, and Kotter’s mission to help others.
 I am so incredibly grateful to be working with an amazing team and for a company truly dedicated to making this world a better place.

 It had always been a goal of mine to take a year off to travel the world, but I either put it off or had been too scared to actually do it.
 In 2014 I quit my job and embarked on a year of travels, visiting 24 countries and over 65 cities throughout Europe and Asia.
 It was an unforgettable year of reconnecting with friends abroad, meeting new people from various cultural backgrounds, and creating memories I’ll never forget.